 Welcome to CHROME GuidedSMILE.
 If you have not yet completed a CHROME case, we recommend reviewing this site’s instructional videos and many pages of information.
 Then, please contact us to have a conversation with one of our specialists.
-We can meet with you on line and have a dialog about the wonderful benefits of CHROME and discuss a specific case.
-Our experienced team of technicians, customer service and chairside experts are here to support you.
-Call us when you are ready 800 228 6663.
-Be sure to ask us about our marketing program to help you increase patients!
+We can meet with you online and have a dialog about the wonderful benefits of CHROME and discuss a specific case.
+Our experienced team of technicians, customer service, and chairside experts are here to support you.
+Call us when you are ready at 800-228-6663.

 Patient Consultation – ‘See Your Smile Before Surgery’ Technology with PreVu Smiles

 The first step to beginning a CHROME case is educating the patient on the need and benefit of the surgery.
 One of best tools is our PreVu smile simulation service.
 There are no smiles like PreVu smiles.
 They are beautiful, designed from special CHROME tooth libraries, and a highly convincing method for patient decision making.
 While the patient is in the chair, your team can quickly show the patient what the end result of surgical process will look like.
 This has proven to be a vital step in educating the patient of the power of CHROME GuidedSMILE.

 Stage 1: Gathering the right patients records